top of page

 The Auger bit was originally designed for drilling with a hand brace however, they can be used very effectively in modern power drills.

-The C.K Auger bit produces a very clean accurate hole and is frequently used where the hole made needs to be splinter free or will be visible.
+Auger bits produce a very clean accurate hole and is frequently used where the hole made needs to be splinter free or will be visible.

 In the centre of the bit is a tapered screw thread, this screws into the wood as the drill is turned and pulls the bit into the wood.
 There is no need for any force to push the bit into the workpiece, only the torque to turn the bit.